microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 tableBuilder
     .AddColumnWithVariants(baseConfig, projectionA, builder =>
     {
+        // These modes are ignored because the return value from
+        // WithMode(modeB, projectionB) is being discarded
         builder
             .WithModes("Mode A")
             .WithMode(modeB, projectionB);

-        // Will ignore added modes above
+        // Will ignore added modes above because the returned value is building
+        // off of the input builder
         return builder
                 .WithToggle(toggleIdentifier, projectionToggle);
     });